 In an earlier post, I told of my search for the oldest building in Covina.
-That turned out to be 111 N. Citrus.
+That turned out to be 111 North Citrus.
 Constructed in 1885, it was one of the very first structures erected in pioneer-era Covina.
-Now, I'm fairly certain I've found the oldest house, too.
-It was built in 1887*.

-*There are actually two homes from 1887 within the Covina city limits, but only one of them still looks like a 19th century house.
-Unfortunately, the remodeled one just happens to be the oldest existing house located within the original Phillips Tract.
+There are two homes from 1887 within the Covina city limits, but only the one at 16731 Cypress Street still looks like a 19th century house.
+Unfortunately, the remodeled one at 311 Italia Street just happens to be the oldest existing house located within the original Phillips Tract.
 Given that historical distinction, it's a real shame that it no longer looks anything like it must have when it was built.